Lewisburg High School

-Lewisburg High School is a public secondary school located in Olive Branch, Mississippi, United States.
+Lewisburg High School is a suburban public high school located in Lewisburg, Mississippi, United States (with an Olive Branch postal address).
 It opened in the fall of 2006, with there being no graduating class for the first two years.
 Its mascot is the Patriot, and its school colors are red and navy.
 It is operated by the DeSoto County School District.

 History

 In 2006, Lewisburg High School opened under the direction of Principal James Brady.
 The school opened with few extra-curricular activities to offer.
 The first graduating class was in 2009, a few years later.

 A population boom hit the area in 2012, with the number of enrolled students rising to 691 students.
 In 2013, Principal Brady retired and was replaced by the principal at the middle school, Chris Fleming.

 Academics

 Lewisburg offers 12 Advanced Placement academic courses, as well as 6 Honors Courses.
 It also offers the National Honor Society, Mu Alpha Theta, a Beta Club, the Spanish National Honor Society, National English Honor Society, International Thespian Society, and German National Honor Society.